pj-pj-pj/portfolio-vanilla/README.md

-# portfolio-codsoft
+# portfolio-with-github-ui
-A portfolio project for my codsoft internship.
+My first portfolio showcasing my best projects (at the time of creation) in a very github-like way.